TemporalLabsLLC-SOL/TemporalPromptGenerator/README.md

 ---

-<a name="8-harnessing-the-power-of-comfyui"></a>
-## 8. Harnessing the Power of ComfyUI

-The Temporal Prompt Engine integrates with [ComfyUI](https://github.com/comfyanonymous/ComfyUI) for AI-based video generation.
-Import your prompts, generate videos, and iterate on your scenes with ComfyUI's powerful capabilities.

----

 <a name="9-local-video-generation-using-cogvideo"></a>
-## 9. Local Video Generation Using CogVideo
+## 8. Local Video Generation Using CogVideo

 You can generate videos locally using **CogVideo** directly through the Temporal Prompt Engine.
 The engine now simplifies the entire CogVideo process for video generation.